Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: Methodology

-Hence, it is evident that for a group of CAVs in the control zone, a passing order solution is related to the DFST.
-It can be inferred that the depth of the spanning tree is related to the traffic mobility at the intersection. \emph{Evacuation time} represents the overall time cost for all the CAVs to pass the intersection,~\ie, the arrival time of the last CAV.
-It also represents the largest depth of the spanning tree nodes, denoted as $ d_\mathrm{all} $.
+\emph{Evacuation time} represents the overall time cost for all the CAVs to pass the intersection,~\ie, the arrival time of the last CAV.
 Thus, minimizing the evacuation time is equivalent to finding the smallest possible $ d_\mathrm{all} $ in all the feasible spanning trees.
-Formally, we describe this problem as
+Formally, we describe this problem as }